davidfrantz/force/docs/source/howto/udf.rst

 .. code-block:: python

         outarray[:] = medoid

-This is it, we can conveniently roll out the UDF using FORCE:
+This is it, save the script,
+and conveniently roll out the UDF using FORCE:

 .. code-block:: none

     force-higher-level /data/udf/medoid.prm

-The resulting composite looks like this (study area: Rhineland Palatinate, Germany):

 .. figure:: img/tutorial-udf-medoid.png